matrix-construct/construct/construct/README.md

 will not halt the daemon.
 Log messages will be suppressed while the console is waiting for input, but service is still continuing in the background.

-##### SIGTSTP

-A `ctrl-z` or "Terminal SToP" to Construct will bring up the command line console like with `SIGINT` except that the entire daemon will pause while waiting for console input.
-When paused, a second `SIGTSTP` will exhibit default behavior so your shell can offer its functionality here.

 ##### SIGHUP

 A "HangUP" to Construct is only relevant to the command line console, and